xan105/node-processMonitor/README.md

 ]) => {})
 ```

-⚠️ NB: `filepath` and/or `user` _might_ be empty if you don't have the permission to access a process information.
+⚠️ `filepath` and/or `user` _might_ be empty if you don't have the permission to access the corresponding process information.

-💡 Don't forget to keep the node.js event loop alive.
+💡 NB: Don't forget to keep the node.js event loop alive.

 ### `createEventSink(): void`